 Rutgers 1000 student protests awarding of "athletic scholarships" to individuals brought to campus on the basis of physical skills rather than intellectual ability

-boosters?
 The corruption was ancient history.
-The most recent
+The most recent scandal occurred

 More recently, as the literature on college sports corruption has grown in both volume and sophistication, emphasis has tended to shift to what might be called structural corruption -- the soul-destroying compromises that even selective institutions are compelled to make to sustain Division IA programs in football or basketball, the so-called revenue sports.

 Yet such institutions do not like to be told that they are doing anything wrong.
 Thus Sol Gittleman, Provost of Tufts University, a school that plays at the Division III non-athletic-scholarship level, caused a small storm of controversy recently when he published in The Wall Street Journal a letter that mentioned a few prestigious institutions by name.

 "Does anyone actually believe that a freshman varsity basketball player at Duke, Stanford, or Georgetown," asked Gittleman, "can handle a normal first-year curriculum at these rigorously academic institutions?"
 Division I-A college athletics, he went on to say, "has nothing to do with education.
 The billions of dollars of NCAA contracts with the media have nothing to do with education.
 The sneaker contracts and deals with basketball and football coaches in Division I-A programs have nothing to do with education."